-Milia is a group of milium cysts, which are small white bumps usually found on the nose and cheeks.
-These occur whenever keratin, a strong protein found in skin tissues, is trapped under the surface of the skin.
+Milia are a group of milium cysts, which are small white bumps usually found on the nose, eyes and cheeks.
+These little bumps occur whenever keratin, a strong protein found in skin tissues, is trapped under the surface of the skin.

 Q: Who can get milia?

 Milia can occur in people of all ages, but it does seem to be most frequent in newborns.
 Milia is what a lot of people usually refer to as ‘baby acne’.
 In newborns the causes are unknown, but in adults and children the causes range from burns, blistering injuries, long-term sun damage and long-term use of steroid creams.